Barclays Maintains PTC Therapeutics (PTCT) Equal-Weight Recommendation

 What is the Fund Sentiment?

-There are 501 funds or institutions reporting positions in PTC Therapeutics.
-This is a decrease of 5 owner(s) or 0.99% in the last quarter.
-Average portfolio weight of all funds dedicated to PTCT is 0.22%, an increase of 2.99%.
-Total shares owned by institutions decreased in the last three months by 0.22% to 88,948K shares.
-The put/call ratio of PTCT is 1.08, indicating a bearish outlook.
+There are 499 funds or institutions reporting positions in PTC Therapeutics.
+This is a decrease of 6 owner(s) or 1.19% in the last quarter.
+Average portfolio weight of all funds dedicated to PTCT is 0.23%, an increase of 2.32%.
+Total shares owned by institutions increased in the last three months by 1.85% to 88,941K shares.
+The put/call ratio of PTCT is 1.72, indicating a bearish outlook.

 What are Other Shareholders Doing?